Hand in hand we journey together with Jesus by our side

 What support will there be for my son/daughter’s overall well being?

 Specialist school staff are available to support children and their parents.
 The achievement mentor and the school counsellor amongst other staff support children who require pastoral, medical and social support.
 All medicines are kept in a locked out of reach cupboard in the secretaries room and require written parental consent.
 A record is kept of all children on medication.
-Medication is administered by named staff.
 The school has a behaviour policy and positive reinforcement is the strategy used.
 Parents are involved if pupils go on report and strategies are discussed involving the pupils themselves.
 The attendance officer checks on all non attendees and strategies are put in place to support families for whom attendance is an issue.
 Children are motivated to improve their attendance and a reward system is in place.
 Children who have a one page profile will make a contribution and have opportunities to discuss their concerns.
 All children do have the opportunity to share their views through the school council.

 What specialist services and expertise are available at or accessed by you?

 School can advise on specialist service available in the community through the local offer.
 The school offer will highlight what is available through the school such as access to an educational psychologist and speech and language therapist.
 The designated teacher for safeguarding and the achievement mentor can support pupils and parents through gateway services.

 What training have the staff supporting my son/daughter with SEND had or are having?

 The school SENCo has achieved the SENCo award.
 In house and external training has been received and is also being planned for future dates.
 Training has been received on such areas as ASD, Dyslexia, Moderate learning difficulties.
 The Educational Psychologist is able to provide training for whole staff and individuals.

 How will my son/daughter be included in activities outside the classroom including school trips?